homer299/reviewbumba/README.md

 # reviewbumba
-# User authentication, login and logout
+# For user profile page and user modification by the user